While a broken bone today can be a nuisance, in the early 20th century, it would be a serious, if not deadly, injury.

 People knew from ancient times to immobilize broken bones with a splint or a brace.
 Later, bone setters were used to move the bone into place before immobilization.
 The location of the fracture determined how difficult, and how painful, the procedure would be.

 Wrapping the bone in plaster began in the 18th century.
-Limbs were often put in traction before being set, pulling the bone back into place.
+Limbs were often put in traction, pulling the bone back into place, before being set.

 Even those who did not have their limbs amputated, but suffered from severe factures, often died of infection.

 In the 19th century, wires, metal plates and screws began being used to stabilize some fractures.
-The use of these instruments greatly reduced the need for amputation while increasing the rate of those who survived with a limp or physical deformity.
+The use of these instruments greatly reduced the need for amputation, but increased the rate of those who survived with a limp or physical deformity.

 Have you ever broken a bone?
 Leave a comment below.

 This post is a companion piece to Melina Druga’s WWI Trilogy: Angel of Mercy, Those Left Behind and Adjustment Year.
 The trilogy focuses on Hettie and her family as they navigate the challenges and heartbreak World War I brings.

 Angel of Mercy: A nurse reluctantly sacrifices her career for marriage.
 An impending war will change her, and her husband’s, life forever.
 Available in eBook, paperback and hardcover.
 Click here for a full list of retailers.

 Those Left Behind: The brewing winds of war will soon rip the family apart.
 Available in eBook, paperback and hardcover.
 Click here for a full list of retailers.

 Adjustment Year: A war nurse returns home.
 Society expects her to carry on as if the Great War never happened.
 But how can she?
 Available in eBook, paperback and hardcover.
 Click here for a full list of retailers.